-- Net written premiums have increased in the year by approximately 25% from €87m in 2017 to €109m in 2018. - This increase is primarily due to increased fleet numbers in existing countries plus the addition of new jurisdictions, including Slovakia through a direct insurance agreement and in Norway, Hungary and Russia through a reinsurance partnership with local fronters in these jurisdictions
+- Net written premiums have increased in the year by approximately 29% from €109m in 2018 to €140m in 2019. - This increase is primarily due to increased fleet numbers in existing countries plus the addition of new jurisdictions, including Romania through a reinsurance partnership and increased percentage shares in co-insurance programmes.